ethus3h/ember-retired-repositories-old-renamed-2017feb07/pre-git/README.md

 # pre-git

 This directory contains Wreathe development data from before it began happening in Git.
+Since there's no compelling reason to keep all this unpacked in the repository all the time, its contents are stored at tag 0.1 (commit 264e6dcad96b2b7376968d7a6d074c20d64eeb4a); check out that commit to unpack this data.

 These files were retrieved from https://archive.org/download/ProductionDataAsOf2November2013.7z/ProductionData_AsOf2November2013.7z between 2017-January-18 and 2017-January-19.
 On 2017-January-19, to facilitate adding this copy of the files to this repository, files over 100MB had their contents replaced by their checksums, and directories named ".git" were renamed to ".git.disabled".